jinyoungch/xyz/posts/thoughts/on-curiosity.md

 Economists have a term for this phenomenon, namely **value added**.<sup>4</sup>

-Value added serves to illustrate how the rich, cultural narratives of the multigenerational wine contribute to its perceived, behavioural-economics driven brand value.
+Value added serves to illustrate how the rich, cultural narratives of the multigenerational wine contribute to its perceived, behavioural economics-driven brand value.

 With all said and done, there actually exists somewhat of a financial benchmark that purports to speak to the 'market value' of commodity coffee: